 The School of Business at Reykjavik University in Iceland has undertaken a longitudinal study called the Black Box.
 They anticipate the project will result in recommendations to manufacturers and managers about how to use aesthetic design to differentiate their products from others; how aesthetic design contributes to competitive advantage is also under study.
 As a result, researchers expect to gain an increased understanding of the relationship between the aesthetic design of a product and its performance.

-In 2010, de Beer, Greet and Morris wrote a paper that described business participation in different types of government assistance programs.
+de Beer, Greet, and Morris wrote a paper that described business participation in different types of government assistance programs.
 The report detailed statistics about the organization size, industry, and other characteristics.
 All data presented in the paper was taken from the Longitudinal Business Database that includes all economically significant businesses in New Zealand.
 This database, which reflects data gathered over decades, allows businesses receiving government assistance to be compared with the general business population at large on an ongoing basis.

 The study involved primary care practice-based research networks, where 12,000 people were tracked over 30 years.
 Results from this comprehensive research included recommendations for developing protocol to conduct longitudinal research in family practice settings, how to standardize data collection and train family physicians and staff in data collection, characteristics of facilities appropriate for ongoing measurement of patient health status or chart review, and how to track patients who leave the practice area — the latter, an attempt to address one of the greatest challenges of longitudinal research.